A cold can sometimes turn into bronchitis. It's important to know what to expect and when something more serious is going on.

 - Wash your hands often.

-- Do not share food, cups, glasses, or eating utensils.
+- Don’t share food, cups, glasses, or eating utensils.